-Human error was behind last month's fire at a major SingTel Internet exchange which crippled essential services across Singapore, the telco said on Wednesday.
+Human error was behind last month's fire at a major SingTel Internet exchange which crippled essential services across Singapore, the telco said yesterday.

 A SingTel spokesman declined to reveal more on the blowtorch and why it was needed, pending an on-going review by the telco's committee of inquiry (COI).